Eczbek/xieite/docs/math/secant.md

 &nbsp;

 ## Description
-Calculates the secant of a value.
+Computes the secant of a value.

 &nbsp;